Be Reachable! Best Practices for Resume Contact Information…by Ellen Hall, Rapid Results Resumes

 Yes, this really happened:

 She had her mailing address on her resume, but did not include a phone number or an email address.
 In this day and age of instant connectivity, snail mail doesn’t cut it.
+Sure mail is great, as one could even fax people using it but there must be more details on a resume.
+Click on the following to know how email faxing was created and learn how you can use it to your advantage.

 One client had a digit missing in his phone number.
 Another had an email address that was, well, a bit “suggestive.”
 Yet another client listed her home phone number, with a cute but unprofessional voicemail greeting announced by her 9-year old.